Renta congelada

 Renta congelada (English title: Rent Freeze) is a Mexican sitcom created and produced by Pedro Ortiz de Pinedo for TelevisaUnivision.
 The series premiered on Las Estrellas on August 31, 2017.
 It stars Rodrigo Murray, Juan Diego Covarrubias, Regina Blandón, and Patricia Manterola.
 The series revolves around the life of two couples totally opposed to each other, who by chance are forced to live under the same roof.
 The series has been renewed for a fifth season, which premiered on 20 April 2023.

 Plot

 Season 1

 The series begins when newly married vegan hipsters, Ana (Regina Blandón) and Fernando (Juan Diego Covarrubias), rent a house at a low price.
 However, they are surprised to discover a couple in their forties, Delia (Patricia Manterola) and Federico (Rodrigo Murray), already living in the house, and who claim to have signed the same lease for five years.
-Both couples are right, because the elderly owner, who suffers from Alzheimer's, signed both contracts just before dying, so legally both couples have the same rights.
+Both couples are right, because the elderly owner, who has Alzheimer's, signed both contracts just before dying, so legally both couples have the same rights.
 This mistake happened because of the similarity in Federico and Fernando's names.
 Each couple hope that the other will grow tired of the arrangement and leave, but since no one will go, they will be forced to live together for five years.